Aman-Raghuwanshi/Resume.Ai/README.md

 ## Contact

-If you have any questions or need assistance with Reshack, please feel free to contact Navin Patwari at amanraghu1c222@gmail.com.
+If you have any questions or need assistance with Resume.Ai, please feel free to contact Aman Raghuwanshi at amanraghu1c222@gmail.com.

 This project was developed as part of the Adobe Papyrus Nebule Hackathon by Aman Raghuwanshi.